 A prospectus on a selected site in the Richelieu service area was received from DU on April 8, 2016 and made available for public comment on June 14, 2016.
 The Vermont ILF instrument was amended on Oct.
 19, 2016 to include the 3 Mile Bridge Road Compensatory mitigation site and a permit was issued Dec.
 14, 2017.
-Construction of this site is expected to start in early summer of 2018.
+Construction of this site was completed in the summer of 2018.
+Additional sites in other service areas are being reviewed with the sponsor and Interagency Review Team.